filswan/multi-chain-storage/README.md

 5. Market Matcher allocate miners for the car file created in last step
 6. MCP send deals by calling Swan Client API, see [Swan Client](https://github.com/filswan/go-swan-client)
 7. MCP Scan Scheduler module scan the deal info from lotus
-8. When the user's storage is successful, it will be scanned by DAO organization, and then DAO signed to agree to unlock the user's payment.
+8. When DAO organization find the deal succeeds, and then they will sign to agree to unlock the user's payment.
 9. If more than half of the dao agree, MCP will unlock the user's payment, release the remaining money to the user wallet.

 ## Database Table Introduction